HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Method

+The overall pipeline of \modelname{}, illustrated in \cref{fig: pipeline}, consists of two stages: \textbf{1)} In Stage I, a semantic encoder maps input images to meaningful latent codes, serving as conditions for the pre-trained Stable Diffusion (SD).
+To enhance diversity and prevent direct replication, a content bottleneck and strong augmentation techniques are applied. \textbf{2)} In Stage II, a hyperbolic encoder-decoder projects visual features from Stage I into hyperbolic space using supervised classification loss and then reconstructs them in Euclidean space.
+This process captures hierarchical relationships within the image corpus, facilitating the generation of diverse images by manipulating latent codes within the same category.

-The overall pipeline of \modelname{}, shown in \cref{fig: pipeline}, is divided into three stages for two key reasons: 1) Multiple loss functions must be optimized for various image generation functionalities, and joint end-to-end optimization is challenging for satisfactory results; 2) End-to-end training requires extensive labeled data, which is difficult to obtain.
+We design a two-stage model for two reasons: \textbf{1)} jointly and end-to-end optimizing the whole pipeline is challenging for satisfactory results as multiple loss functions must be optimized for various image generation functionalities; \textbf{2)} end-to-end training requires extensive labeled data, which is difficult to obtain.
 By staging the pipeline, we can leverage existing datasets collected for general vision tasks and avoid the need for new task-specific paired data.

-Specifically: \textbf{2)} In stage II, we train a hyperbolic encoder and decoder to map visual features from stage I into hyperbolic space using supervised classification loss, then reconstruct these features back to Euclidean space.
-This step captures the hierarchy across the image corpus, enabling the generation of new images with varied identity-irrelevant features by moving latent codes within the category. \textbf{3)} In stage III, a hyperbolic delta mapper aligns CLIP text features with image features from stage II within the hyperbolic space, facilitating interpretable direction translation in latent space and disentangled, text-guided image editing for controllable few-shot image generation.
+\textbf{Diffusion Autoencoders.} In this stage, we aim to generate new images $x'$ of the reference image $x$ with rich stochastic details (\eg, hair, fur, color, \etc) while maintaining the identity and category of the image unchanged.

-\textbf{Diffusion Autoencoders.} To address the limitations of GAN-based methods, we adopt the approach of DiffAE~\cite{preechakul21diffae}, leveraging a pre-trained Stable Diffusion (SD) model.
+To address the limitations of GAN-based methods, we adopt the approach of DiffAE~\cite{preechakul21diffae}, leveraging a pre-trained SD model.
 The SD \textbf{decoder}, $\epsilon_\theta\left(\boldsymbol{z}_t, t, \boldsymbol{c}\right)$, predicts noise based on timestep $t$ and a high-level semantic condition $\boldsymbol{c}$, which is learned by a \textbf{semantic encoder} mapping input image $x$ to a meaningful latent code $\boldsymbol{c}$.
 SD also functions as a \textbf{stochastic encoder} that captures a low-level “stochastic” subcode $\boldsymbol{z}_T$, as illustrated in \cref{fig: pipeline}.